RFK killer Sirhan Sirhan denied parole by California board

 Sirhan shot Kennedy moments after the U.S. senator from New York claimed victory in California’s pivotal Democratic presidential primary in 1968.
 He wounded five others during the shooting at the Ambassador Hotel in Los Angeles.

-A Christian Palestinian from Jordan who suffered childhood trauma from the bombings in the Middle East, Sirhan has acknowledged he was angry at Kennedy for his support of Israel, but insisted he doesn’t remember the shooting and was drinking alcohol just beforehand.
+A Christian Palestinian from Jordan who suffered childhood trauma from the bombings in the Middle East, Sirhan has acknowledged he was angry at Kennedy for his support of Israel, but he has insisted he doesn’t remember the shooting and had been drinking alcohol just beforehand.

 He was denied parole 15 times until 2021, when the board recommended his release.

-Sirhan’s younger brother, Munir Sirhan, said his brother can live with him in Pasadena, California, if he is paroled.
-Sirhan Sirhan waived his right to fight deportation to his native Jordan.
+Sirhan’s younger brother, Munir Sirhan, has said his brother can live with him in Pasadena, California, if he is paroled.
+Sirhan Sirhan has waived his right to fight deportation to his native Jordan.

 Berry filed a 53-page writ of habeas corpus asking the judge to rule that Newsom violated state law, which holds that inmates should be paroled unless they pose a current unreasonable public safety risk.
 Recent California laws also required the parole panel to consider that Sirhan committed the offense at a young age — 24 — and that he is now an older prisoner.